alissonmarcs/Libft/README.md

 # Libft
 First project of 42 School, it is about create our own C library with some functions from Standard C Library and additional others.
 I learned string and memory manipulation, linked lists, pointers, structs, typedefs and a lot more.
+Each function implementation is in its own .c file.

 ## Functions
 | Funcion | Description |